Mellor, Greater Manchester: Sport

 Mellor Cricket Club had two senior teams that played in the Derbyshire and Cheshire League, having previously played in the Glossop and District League for many years and, before that, in the High Peak League.
-They now play in the Cheshire County League 3rd XI Saturday Division 2 under "Marple-Mellor" having resigned from the Derbyshire and Cheshire League in 2008.
+They now play in the Cheshire County League 3rd XI Saturday Division 2 as Marple-Mellor, having resigned from the Derbyshire and Cheshire League in 2008.